-A windows schedule analysis, also referred to as a “contemporaneous period schedule analysis,” is a retrospective schedule impact analysis technique that generally utilizes contemporaneous schedule updates, in conjunction with as-built facts related to a delay or change, to quantify schedule impacts to the as-built critical path associated with the change or delay.
-This schedule analysis takes into account the change’s or delay’s relationship to past and/or concurrent events and circumstances.
-The windows method relies on the forward-looking schedule calculations at the time updates were prepared which reflect the current status of the project and the contractor’s plan for project completion at various points in time.
-This technique allows for examination of the dynamic nature of the critical path from period to period as the project unfolds.
+This schedule analysis methodology takes into account the changes’ or delays’ relationship to past and/or concurrent events and circumstances.
+The windows method relies on the schedule forecast for work activities at the time schedule updates were prepared, as they reflect the current progress of the project and the contractor’s plan for project completion at various points in time.
+This technique allows for examining the dynamic nature of the critical path from window to window as the project progresses.

 It should be noted that there are several important considerations for choosing an appropriate schedule analysis methodology.
-Each claim is unique and deals with different contract requirements, situational contexts, levels of documentation, complexities, legal jurisdictions, and dispute resolution forums, among other factors.
-The selection of a particular schedule analysis method should be based on professional judgment and diligent factual research and evaluation.
-Interface Consulting has extensive experience handling construction delay claims, and our construction claims consultants are skilled at tailoring our schedule analysis approach based on project needs and constraints.
+Each construction project is unique, and the selection of a particular schedule analysis method should be based on professional judgement, the documentation and data available, and diligent factual research and evaluation.
+Interface Consulting has addressed schedule delay issues on hundreds of construction-related matters, and its construction experts are skilled in preparing schedule delay analyses based on available data and client requirements.